CODEHALCYON17/Webgeon-Final/README.md

 5. Access the application at `http://localhost:3000` (default frontend port).

 ## Hosting
-The application can be hosted on Render.
+The application is hosted on Render.